-a.
+- a.
 Perspective Courses (Per-C)

 - b.
-Pedagogic Courses (Ped- C)
+Pedagogic Courses (Pd- C)

 - c.
 Enhancing Professional Courses (Prof-C)

 - d.
 Engagement with Field Courses (Enga-C)

 Each component of the curriculum will have sub component with course titles of study with specific credits and scheme of examination as mentioned.
-Further each of the courses shall be transacted by the mode specified in the section Mode of Transaction and Assessment'(MOTA).
+Further each of the courses shall be transacted by the mode specified in the section 'Mode of Transaction and Assessment' (MOTA).
 The details are in the proceeding table presented semester wise:

-Details of Working Duration, Credits and Marks:
+Details of Working Duration, Credits and Marks

-The details of total number of working days and its distribution with credits and curricular components are as follow:
+The details of total number of working days and its distribution with credits and curricular components is as follow:

-Semester Working Days Working Hours/Credit Marks Total Marks
+Semester Working Working Marks Total

+Days Hours/Credit Marks

-Theory Practicum EPC & EF
+Theory Practicum Total

+EPC &EF

-I 100 600/24 400 200 600
+I 100 600/24 400 200 600 2400

 II 100 600/24 400 200 600

 III 100 600/24 400 200 600

-IV 100 600/24 200 400 600
+IV 100 600/24 300 300 600

-Each credit has equivalence of 25 marks.
-In case of 100 marks theory course there shall be 60 periods of class room presentation.
+Each credit has equivalence of 25 marks and 23 hours of theory work load.
+In case of 100 marks theory course there shall be 60 periods of class room presentation and hands on experience and similar hours of equivalent tutorials, seminars, hands on experience and similar works.

-11.00 Credits, Marks and Passing Standards:-
+11.00 Credits, Marks and Passing Standards: